jf990/esri-map-component/README.md

 ## Usage

-This is a web component designed to be used on a web page without any JavaScript coding.
+This is a custom web component designed to be used on a web page without any JavaScript coding.
 It supports setting up the map through tag attributes.

 **Map View**

 ```html
 <esri-map-view webmap="96a43d02861547e3ad4e4b91df867660" search="top-right"></esri-map-view>
 ```

 **Scene View**

 ```html
 <esri-scene-view webscene="96a43d02861547e3ad4e4b91df867660" search="top-right"></esri-map-view>
 ```